Sunday, February 18, 2007

 A trio of folks, one of them from Albuquerque, accompany me most of the way back.
 There's considerable talk among the crowds on the trail - and "crowds" is a bit much, but there are definitely favored resting points where ten or fifteen people will be gathered - of a grizzly that crossed at the falls a few minutes earlier.

-misses the likelihood that it was a grizzly; probably just a black bear.
+The photographer among the trio dismisses the likelihood that it was a grizzly; probably just a black bear.
 He's local, and spends a lot of his time on the trails, and carries a camera roughly the size of a Navy vessel's anti-aircraft gun.
 He's seen a lot of grizzlies, and can afford not to be disappointed at this missed opportunity than I can.

 We wait a bit by the falls, and watch a kid undeterred by really cold water, but the grizzly, if it was one, is done with photo ops for the day.
 So after a while we head on down the trail, and after another while we reach the point where my pace and theirs diverge, and the woman from Albuquerque and I make the "next time you're in" sort of promises, with no real way of following through on them.